 And maybe it was the stark contrast in almost every way, but I loved Hong Kong almost instantaneously.
 There were pavements and streetlights and a public transport system!
 Riding on an escalator felt like the height of sophistication.
 And, of course, that iconic view of the sky-scrappers against the harbour wasn’t too shabby either.
 Happily, the change in scene suited our little boy too – who by now was really showing what a funny, hi-speed, lovable little terror he was.
 He was thrilled by the playgrounds and theme parks and every new encounter was greeted by his gun-ho spirit; with the marked exception of green vegetables, and somewhat more strangely, aquariums.

-Four years later and I am still trying to keep pace, as we carry on our adventures together, although a good many things have changed.
-We are living in Prague now, and my son, who was once my constant companion, is at school for most the day.
+Five years later and I am still trying to keep pace, as we carry on our adventures together, although a good many things have changed.
+We moved to Prague in the summer of 2016, and my son, who was once my constant companion, is now at school for most the day.
 Instead, it is my funny little toddler girl who is always by my side, as I yet again try to get to grips with a new city.

-I hope this blog will serve as a useful travel guide, as well as capturing something of the delights, frustrations and sometimes sheer exhaustion of our family life abroad.
+So, that’s kind of me.
+I do hope this blog will serve as a useful travel guide, as well as capturing something of the delights, frustrations and sometimes sheer exhaustion of our family life abroad.